 The other main thing that holds many companies back is their own internal capability to give the platform what they ask for in a timely fashion.
 Prepare yourself for a full email inbox.
 If you can give the offer your full attention, and address their requests the same day or overnight, then it will make a huge difference to how quickly you can go live.
 If it takes you several days to respond to each information request, the timeline will quickly blow out.

 The preparation phase will also involve you preparing your marketing plan.
 You will want to get this part right, so that when it comes time to actually launch your campaign you already have a clear idea of how you are going to reach out to your crowd.

 Campaign Phase (typically 4 – 6 Weeks)

 There is still time before the money actually arrives in your account, unless you do such an incredible job of the marketing that your offer closes in a matter of a few minutes.
-Don’t laugh – you will hear from companies later in the book who have actually done this.
+Don’t laugh – real companies have actually closed their offer this quickly.

 You can take as long as you need to launch, but once you have pushed the “go live” button, the clock is ticking.
 There is still a lot to do – you will need to keep the momentum going by executing on your marketing plans, providing frequent updates, and staying on top of the Q&A forum.
 But at least now the end is in sight.

 A Final Point On Timing

 One final point when looking at your crowdfunding timeline – be aware of major holidays such as Easter, the summer break and Christmas / New Years.
 These times have a major impact on people’s willingness to invest.
 Most people are going to be too distracted to pay much heed to your offer during their breaks.

 The most important times for your offer will be the first week and the last week, as history shows that this is when the bulk of the money will arrive.
 You definitely want to avoid having these critical periods of your crowdfunding timetable overlap with any major holidays.